 Leno has introduced legislation to change that.
-His bill requiring schools to offer drinking water at no charge to students has passed the Senate and Assembly and awaits the governor's signature â€" a fairly sure thing because the governor sponsored the bill.
+His bill requiring schools to offer drinking water at no charge to students has passed the Senate and Assembly and awaits the governor's signature - a fairly sure thing because

 "As we all know, young people are constantly bombarded by advertisements and pressure from their peers to consume junk beverages that are high in calories and sugar.
 Yet many students do not have access to free, fresh drinking water at lunchtime," Leno said in material promoting his bill.